khulnasoft/integrations-core/rabbitmq/README.md

 ## Overview

-This check monitors [RabbitMQ][2] through the Datadog Agent.
+This check monitors [RabbitMQ][2] through the Khulnasoft Agent.
 It allows you to:

 - Track queue-based stats: queue size, consumer count, unacknowledged messages, redelivered messages, and more.
 - Track node-based stats: waiting processes, used sockets, used file descriptors, and more.